 (A) In positions requiring the same or similar duties and responsibilities as are performed by social workers regulated under Title 18 RCW; and

-WAC 392-121-280 Placement on LEAP salary allocation documents—Documentation required. [cont.]
+WAC 392-121-280 (()) Reporting education and experience on Report S-275—Documentation required. [cont.]

 (iv) The name and address of the employer;